networkx/nx-guides/content/generators/geometric.md

 # Tutorial: Geometric Generator Models

-In this tutorial, we'll explore the geometric network generator models implemented in networkx under networkx/generators/geometric.py and apply them to a real-world use case to learn how these models can be parameterized and used.
+In this tutorial, we'll explore the
+{mod}`geometric network generator <networkx.generators.geometric>` models and apply them to a real-world use case to learn how these models can be parameterized and used.

 ## Geometric/Spatial Networks